microsoft/fhir-proxy/docs/configuration.md

 It will honor any opt-out consent record(s) effective period, deny access to everyone or specific Organizations, Practitioners, RelatedPersons, and Patients (Actors).

-This module will only filter if the appropriate OPT-OUT Consent Resource is stored in the FHIR Server and are in force.
+This module will only filter if the appropriate OPT-OUT Consent Resource is stored in the FHIR Server and is in force.

 For Example:
 The following consent resource will not allow any individuals affiliated with the specified organization (66fa407d-d890-43a5-a6e3-eb82d3bfa393) access to any resources on the FHIR Server that are related to Patient (9ec3be2f-342c-4cb6-b2dd-c124747ef1bb) for the period 4/20/2020->12/31/2020: